lelou6666/nimbus-docs/cloudinitd/quickstart.rst

             instance: i-2ae3a245
     SUCCESS level 1

 The above session shows a successful boot of a launch plan.
-Notice the use the ``-v`` option.
+Notice the use of the ``-v`` option.
 This simply increases the amount of output that we will see.